 The Snug Harbor Cultural Center is photo session central.
 It has a great mix of historical buildings, gardens, and fountains that people love!

-View more Snug Harbor photos here: Snug Harbor engagement session
+View more Snug Harbor photos here: Snug Harbor engagement photos

 For our last New York engagement photo location (although trust us, there are so many more than what we have shown here- we just haven’t been yet!), let’s go further up north to Sleepy Hollow, NY.